Greginkansas/-openhab-openhab1wiki/Jsr223-Script-Engine.md

 This addon allows the usage of different scripting languages as basis for rules.
 It was tested with the Jython-Scripting-Runtime and all examples rely on this scripting language.
 Feel free to contribute to this wiki, if you are using another language like JRuby.

 ## Installation
 The package needs to be installed to addons like any other addon [openhab]/addons.
-But by default it comes only with build-in Nashorn-Engine for JavaScript (\*.js) as scripting language.
+By default it comes with build-in Nashorn-Engine for JavaScript (\*.js) as scripting language.
 Feel free to use another scripting language like Jython (\*.py).
 Put all your scripts in the [openhab]/scripts directory.

+**Requirements, using Nashorn-Engine for JavaScript**
+- Use openHAB >= Version 1.8.0
+- For loading Java classes with Nashorn you need to start openHab with the for java 8 preferred class-loader.
+Therefore add the ````-Dorg.osgi.framework.bundle.parent=ext```` parameter to your start.sh or start.bat.

 ### Jython-Installation